 Holding breath underwater

 If you have read my Lomachenko training article and have also got to this point you will start to understand why they call Usyk the heavyweight Lomachenko.
 Especially as they do a lot of the same things.
-This also includes holding their breath underwater, where it helps to control your breath and mind to keep calm.
+This also includes holding their breath underwater, which helps to control your breath and mind to keep calm.

 This underwater training technique is therefore used for the psychological element.
 It basically helps the heavyweight champion to become more aware of his senses.
 While also potentially stopping heavy breathing while he gets deeper in the rounds in a competitive bout.